screeley44/setupvm-dev/README.md

           - on AWS copy /root/.ssh/id_rsa.pub into hosts /root/.ssh/authorized_keys file
           - on non AWS ssh-copy-id -i /root/.ssh/id_rsa.pub root@server (you will get prompted for password)

+2. Execute either SetUpVM.sh or SetUpGFS.sh (SetUpVM.sh will call and execute SetUpGFS.sh is above parameters are set)

     This will setup a basic GlusterFS cluster (no partitions or volumes will be created, that is manual or can be done by Heketi, just vanilla cluster), Heketi Server and Heketi-Client.
 Additional config will be required

       - configure /etc/heketi/heketi.json (script will give you values to configure), restart heketi